WycliffeAssociates/Tech-Advance-Training/docs/8 Steps.rst

 chunk shown on the right displays the USFM codes for verse 12 and verse
 13. You click on the √ tick when you are done typing in this chunk.

-Lab 44: MAST Steps Lab
+Lab 44: Eight Steps Lab
-''''''''''''''''''''''
+'''''''''''''''''''''''

-1. What control is selected to do the first two steps of MAST?
+1. What control is selected to do the first two steps of the translation process?
    \________________________________________________________\_
 2. Which step does not require using a computer?
    \________________________________________________________\_
-3. Which control is selected for Step 3 and Step 4 of MAST?
+3. Which control is selected for Step 3 and Step 4 of the translation process?
    \________________________________________________________\_
 4. Explain why we use a blind draft.
    \________________________________________________________\_
    \________________________________________________________\_
    \________________________________________________________\_
    \________________________________________________________\_
-5. Which control is selected for MAST Steps 5-8?
+5. Which control is selected for Steps 5-8?
    \________________________________________________________\_
 6. Are you able to change the content of the Source Text pane?
    \________________________________________________________\_